Dance is a creative, physical subject where pupils have the unique opportunity to express themselves through movement.

 Pupils are offered a huge amount of extra-curricular activities at AGGS, including clubs and workshops at lunchtimes and after school.
 All extra-curricular activities work towards creating dances for the annual Dance Production in February.
 For more information, please see the extra-curriclar section.

-Dance Clubs are led by Mrs Anstey, Miss Denning or by Year 11, 12, 13 workshop leaders.
+Dance Clubs are led by Mrs Anstey and Mrs Collinson.
 Clubs and Workshops are working towards creating dances for the annual Dance Production at the Garrick Theatre, Altrincham.
 All clubs and workshops are held in the gym, unless otherwise stated.

 Key Stage 3 – Year 7-9

 Year 7 â€“ In Year 7, pupils are introduced to the basic dance skills for choreographing, performing and analysing Dance.
-Topics studied in Year 7 include: Secret Agents, Virtual Reality, African Dance and the professional dance work â€“ â€˜Still Lifeâ€™ at the Penguin CafÃ© by David Bintley.
+Topics studied in Year 7 include: Matilda, Manchester, Lindy Hop, using Art as a stimulus and the professional dance work â€“ â€˜Still Lifeâ€™ at the Penguin CafÃ© by David Bintley.

 Year 8 â€“ In Year 8, pupils continue to develop their choreography, performance and analysing skills.
-Topics studied in Year 8 include: Contact Work, Cogs, Parkour, Street Dance, Indian Dance and the professioanl Dance Work The Car Man by Matthew Bourne.
+Topics studied in Year 8 include: Bollywood Dance, an interform dance competition and the professional Dance Works Revelations by Alvin Ailey and Nutcracker! by Matthew Bourne.

-Year 9 â€“ In year 9, pupils deepen their understanding of professional dance works and their choreography, performance and analysing skills.
-Topics studied in Year 9 include: Ghost Dances, Nutcracker!, My Name Is Cocaine, Stomp and Swansong.
+Year 9 â€“ In Year 9, pupils deepen their understanding of professional dance works and their choreography, performance and analysing skills.
+Topics studied in Year 9 include: The professional dance A Linha Curva by Itzik Galili, the poem My Name Is Cocaine, and Romeo and Juliet.

 Key Stage 4 – GCSE